api3-ecosystem/oev_priceupdate_example/scripts/readme.md

 3. **Filter by Health Factor**: Focus on wallets with health factors close to 1 (considering the 18 decimal places for wei).

 4. **Important Factor**: In real use cases, when creating this list of opportunities we must consider the Deposited and Borrowed Positions.
-We need to know what asset to payback and what asset will get rewarded with.
+We need to know what asset to payback and what asset will will get rewarded with.
 In this hackathon example, we know the the OEV token is the supplied asset, and USDC is the borrow asset we must pay back.

 ## Step 3: Calculating Liquidation Prices